 I had a feeling I would get sick, and boy oh boy, was I right.
 Virtually from the moment I stepped off of the plane in Cusco, I had a headache and felt nauseated.
 And then we had a 5 day hike ahead of us that was very challenging AND I felt like that the entire time.
 So, take some precautions, will ya?!

 You can buy over the counter medicine in Cusco for altitude sickness, which I found took the edge off of me wanting to constantly puke.
 There are also coca leaves, which locals and visitors alike use in various ways to combat altitude sickness.
 You can make tea from the leaves, there is coca candy available, and you can just plain old chew on the leaves as well.

-Depending on what time of year you’re going, it may be rainy season, so bring a waterproof bag for your important items like you passport, camera, or money!
-Even if it’s not rainy season, I would still bring a waterproof because you just never know and there’s nowhere to store your bag away from the elements during the day.
+Depending on what time of year you’re going, it may be rainy season, so bring a waterproof bag for your important items, like your passport, camera, or money!
+Even if it’s not rainy season, I would still bring a waterproof bag because you just never know, and there’s nowhere to store your bag away from the elements during the day.